kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 KEMTLS uses the `ClientHello` message as described for TLS 1.3.
-When used in a pre-distributed mode, however, two extensions are mandatory: "cached_information" and "kem_ciphertext" for server authentication.
+When used in a pre-distributed mode, however, two extensions are mandatory: "cached_information" and "kem_encapsulation" for server authentication.
 This extensions are described later in the document.

 Note that in KEMTLS with pre-distributed information, the client's `Certificate`